Processing math: 0%

 QUESTION

-(IMO SL2013-1) Let $ABC$ be an acute triangle with orthocenter $H$, and let $W$ be a point on the side $BC$, lying strictly between $B$ and $C$.
-The points $M$ and $N$ are the feet of the altitudes from $B$ and $C$, respectively.
-Denoteby $\omega_{1}$ the circumcircle of $BWN$, and let $X$ be the point on $\omega_{1}$ such that $WX$ is a diameter of $\omega_{1}$.
-Analogously, let $\omega_{2}$ be the circumcircle of triangle $CWM$, and let $Y$ be the point so that $WY$ is the diameter of $\omega_{2}$.
-Prove that $X$,$Y$, and $H$ are collinear.
+(IMO SL2013-1) Let ABC be an acute triangle with orthocenter H, and let W be a point on the side BC, lying strictly between B and C. The points M and N are the feet of the altitudes from B and C, respectively.
+Denoteby \omega_{1} the circumcircle of BWN, and let X be the point on \omega_{1} such that WX is a diameter of \omega_{1}.
+Analogously, let \omega_{2} be the circumcircle of triangle CWM, and let Y be the point so that WY is the diameter of \omega_{2}.
+Prove that X,Y, and H are collinear.
 (Diagram is mine; not given)

 Discussion

 The first thing I did was draw the diagram, and it's a mess, but not overly so.
 So first things first -- what do we want?
-To show that $H$ is on line $XY$.
-Well, the problem is $X$ and $Y$ aren't particularly special points; they're just connected to the rest of the diagram by being diametrically opposite to $W$ on their respective circles.
+To show that H is on line XY.
+Well, the problem is X and Y aren't particularly special points; they're just connected to the rest of the diagram by being diametrically opposite to W on their respective circles.

-I had the time to be meticulous about my diagram, so I noticed instantly that $XY$ also hits the other intersection $K$ of $\omega_{1}$ and $\omega_{2}$.
+I had the time to be meticulous about my diagram, so I noticed instantly that XY also hits the other intersection K of \omega_{1} and \omega_{2}.
 Does this always happen?
-Well, the obvious next step is to look at the centers $O_{1}$ and $O_{2}$ of $\omega_{1}$ and $\omega_{2}$.
-They're respectively the midpoints of $XW$ and $YW$.
-So now, $O_{1}O_{2}$ is the midline of triangle $WXY$, so that $W$ is twice as far from $XY$ as it is to $O_{1}O_{2}$.
-It follows almost naturally to conclude because $K$ is the reflection of $W$ across $O_{1}O_{2}$, it must hit $XY$.
+Well, the obvious next step is to look at the centers O_{1} and O_{2} of \omega_{1} and \omega_{2}.
+They're respectively the midpoints of XW and YW.
+So now, O_{1}O_{2} is the midline of triangle WXY, so that W is twice as far from XY as it is to O_{1}O_{2}.
+It follows almost naturally to conclude because K is the reflection of W across O_{1}O_{2}, it must hit XY.

 So what have we done here?
-We've just added another point to the line $XKY$ -- what does that do?
-Well, $K$ is more related to the original figure than $X$ or $Y$.
-It's presumably much easier to show that $HK$ is parallel to $XY$ rather than to worry about $HX$ or $HY$.
+We've just added another point to the line XKY -- what does that do?
+Well, K is more related to the original figure than X or Y. It's presumably much easier to show that HK is parallel to XY rather than to worry about HX or HY.

-The next magic observation (again, thanks to my meticulous diagram) is that $K$ appears to be on line $AW$, or rather $A$ appears to be on the line $KW$.
-But $KW$ is an important construct between the two circles, the radical axis.
-To say that $A$ is on the radical axis of the circles is equivalent to saying that $AN\cdot AB=AM\cdot AC$.
+The next magic observation (again, thanks to my meticulous diagram) is that K appears to be on line AW, or rather A appears to be on the line KW.
+But KW is an important construct between the two circles, the radical axis.
+To say that A is on the radical axis of the circles is equivalent to saying that AN\cdot AB=AM\cdot AC.

-We pull up our notebook on triangle geometry and we see that \begin{eqnarray*} AN\left(AB\right) & = & \left(b\cos\alpha\right)c\\ & = & \left(c\cos\alpha\right)b\\ & = & \left(AM\right)\left(AC\right) \end{eqnarray*} so our guess is correct: $AKM$ is a line.
+We pull up our notebook on triangle geometry and we see that \begin{eqnarray*} AN\left(AB\right) & = & \left(b\cos\alpha\right)c\\ & = & \left(c\cos\alpha\right)b\\ & = & \left(AM\right)\left(AC\right) \end{eqnarray*} so our guess is correct: AKM is a line.

 This result is another gift from our well-drawn diagram, but we have to ask ourselves, is it even useful?
-Well, it makes $HK$ a lot more accessible; now all we have to do is to show that $XY$ makes the same angle with $AW$ as $HK$ does.
-But wait, $O_{1}O_{2}$ is a midline of $WXY$ so it's parallel to $XY$.
-But $O_{1}O_{2}\bot WK$!
-So now, we win if we can show that $HK\bot AW$.
+Well, it makes HK a lot more accessible; now all we have to do is to show that XY makes the same angle with AW as HK does.
+But wait, O_{1}O_{2} is a midline of WXY so it's parallel to XY.
+But O_{1}O_{2}\bot WK!
+So now, we win if we can show that HK\bot AW.

 But we weren't given any right angles... right?
 Not really: now's another good time to consult The Codex.
 It will tell us that orthocenter means cyclic quadrilaterals with lots of right angles.
-The ones important to our problem are $ANHM$, $BNHP$, and $CMHP$, where $P$ is the foot of the altitude from $A$.
-More importantly, we have $\angle ANH=\angle AMH=\pi/2$.
+The ones important to our problem are ANHM, BNHP, and CMHP, where P is the foot of the altitude from A. More importantly, we have \angle ANH=\angle AMH=\pi/2

-So we do angle chasing (every time we replace an angle with $\pi$ minus another, we are using the relevant cyclic quadrilateral): \begin{eqnarray*} \angle NKM & = & 2\pi-\angle NKW-\angle MKW\\ & = & 2\pi-\left(\pi-\angle NBW\right)-\left(\pi-\angle MCW\right)\\ & = & \angle NBW+\angle MCW\\ & = & \pi-\angle BAC\\ & = & \pi-\angle NAM\\ & = & \angle NHM \end{eqnarray*} which shows us that the points $A,\, N,\, H,\, K,\, M$ are cocyclic, and so $\angle AKH=\angle AMH=\pi/2$.
-So $KH\bot AK$ and we're done.
+So we do angle chasing (every time we replace an angle with \pi minus another, we are using the relevant cyclic quadrilateral): \begin{eqnarray*} \angle NKM & = & 2\pi-\angle NKW-\angle MKW\\ & = & 2\pi-\left(\pi-\angle NBW\right)-\left(\pi-\angle MCW\right)\\ & = & \angle NBW+\angle MCW\\ & = & \pi-\angle BAC\\ & = & \pi-\angle NAM\\ & = & \angle NHM \end{eqnarray*} which shows us that the points A,\, N,\, H,\, K,\, M are cocyclic, and so \angle AKH=\angle AMH=\pi/2.
+So KH\bot AK and we're done.

 Review